I know, other people call it Blue Painter's Tape

 Grab a roll the next time you're at a hardware store.
 You may be surprised at how many uses you'll find for it at home.
 The tape clings well, even after freezing, and then comes off cleanly when you want to remove it.

 Do you have an Amazon Gift Certificate to use?
 Or do you need to buy one for a gift?
-Remember to click over to Amazon
+Remember to click over to Amazon from here to support this site!

 Details: